jmeggles/09_Readme_Generator/README.md

   - <img src="./assets/images/screenshot2.png" width=600>

   ## Motivation
   This template is to generate a quicker, simpler and easier readme for any project.
+It has all the layout needed, just enter the info per your project as the prompts suggest and that's it!
+Easy peasy, lemmon squeezy!

   ## Installation ![npm](https://img.shields.io/npm/v/npm?color=pink&style=plastic) ![npm](https://img.shields.io/npm/v/inquirer?color=pink&label=inquirer&style=plastic)
   Use npm inquirer package.

   ## How_to_use
-  After installing npm pkg, run node and file to generate the prompts.
-Answer all prompts and the readme will generate in your reletaive folder.
+  After installing npm pkg, from terminal, run node and filename to generate the prompts.
+Answer all prompts and the readme will generate in your relative folder.

   ## Benefit
   Anyone!
-This template is for any and all projects to help keep it organised.
+This template is for any and all projects to help keep it organised and for faster editing.

   ## License ![APM](https://img.shields.io/apm/l/npm?color=pink&style=plastic)
   MIT

   ## Credits
-  John Dinsmore, Jorge Alvarez, Ben Benson, W3 Schools, Mozilla.
+  John Dinsmore, Jorge Alvarez, Ben Benson WebDev Tutoring, W3 Schools (https://www.w3schools.com/js/), Mozilla (https://developer.mozilla.org/en-US/).

   ## Tests
   No testing as of yet.